Healthy Living

 Before you even start doing yard work, you need to make sure you’re dressed appropriately.

-Long sleeves and pants will protect your arms and legs from everything, from objects flying out from under a lawnmower to bug bites.
+Long pants and long sleeves will protect your legs and arms from objects flying out from under lawnmowers, bug bites and more.
 Wear closed-toed shoes to protect your feet.
 Sunglasses can protect your eyes from the sun.
 Also, don’t forget the sunscreen.
-Earplugs can help protect your ears if you’re handling loud machinery.
-Gloves will protect your hands from everything from poison ivy to blisters from repetitive use of rakes and shovels.
+Earplugs can help with hearing protection if you’re handling loud equipment.
+Gloves will protect your hands from everything from poison ivy to blisters from the repetitive use of rakes and shovels.

 2. Lift items carefully.